LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/features.rst

 The definition starts with the ``define`` keyword followed by the name of the trait, the associate operator, the ``trait`` keyword, and then a set of braces enclosing the trait definition.
-There are then three sections which start with their own keyword:
+There are then three sections that start with their own keyword:

 import